Hier0nimus/anno-mods-hier0nimus/mods/[Gameplay] Military Attention/README.md

 - More military items for military production buildings or add buildings to existing itempools
 - Festivals
 - Newspaper additions when unlocking something or being at a certain stage
+### Nice to haves that probably will never be done...
 - Expeditions
 - Quests